zhje/pimpmystreamlit/README.md

  ## About

 PimpMyStreamlit extends existing Streamlit elements with more advanced functionality.
-This is accomplished through additional function parameters and arguments.
+This is realized through additional function parameters and arguments.

 For example, `pimpst.data_editor` extends `st.data_editor` to include optional database interfacing, etc.